SerialDescriptor

 Serial descriptor API operates with children indices.
 For the fixed-size structures, such as regular classes, index is represented by a value in the range from zero to elementsCount and represent and index of the property in this class.
 Consequently, primitives do not have children and their element count is zero.

-In practice, for regular classes it is allowed to invoke getElement*(index) methods with an index from 0 to elementsCount range and element at the particular index corresponds to the serializable property at the given position.
+In practice, for regular classes it is allowed to invoke getElement*(index) methods with an index from 0 to elementsCount range and the element at the particular index corresponds to the serializable property at the given position.
 For collections and maps, index parameter for getElement*(index) methods is effectively bounded by the maximal number of collection/map elements.

 Thread-safety and mutability